pnojai/hihk/content/about.md

 Those who know me know I like hats, and I wear many of them.

 I am a graduate student in Data Science at CUNY in New York City.
-I assist research at the Sulzer Neuroscience Sulzer Laboratory at Columbia University as a data analyst and programmer.
+I assist research at the Sulzer Neuroscience Laboratory at Columbia University as a data analyst and programmer.

 With 20 years of experience as a database administrator and programmer behind me, I attended a seminar by Edward Tufte, who inspired me to drop everything and devote myself to data science.
 Meanwhile, is any endeavor more relevant and pressing now than securing public health?
 I intend to exploit data science in the field of public health with a focus on epidemiology.